 Lastly, interest rates on car loans depend on your credit score.
 No surprise here.

 For the lowest APR (annual percentage rate) and the most bargaining power, your credit must be in good standing.
-Credit Karma is my go-to resource for checking my credit score.
+Credit Karma is my go-to resource for checking my credit score but it’s actually just one of the ways that you can check your credit score for free.

 If you have excellent credit, you’ll likely save big at a dealership.
 But if your credit is less than ideal, dealerships are notorious for jacking up the rates.